temporalio/documentation/docs/tctl/modifiers.md

 Alias: `--maxl`

+## --memo-file

+Pass information for a memo from a JSON file.
+For multiple JSON objects, concatenate them and use spaces or newline characters as separators.
+The order must match the order of keys in `--memo-key`.

+## --memo-key

+Pass a key for a memo.
+For multiple keys, concatenate them and use spaces as separators.

 ## --memo

-Pass a memo in a format key=value
+Pass a memo.
 A memo is information in JSON format that can be shown when the Workflow is listed.
-For multiple memos, pass each in a separate `--memo`
+For multiple memos, concatenate them and use spaces as separators.

-## --memo-file

-Pass a memo from a file, where each line follows the format key=value.
-Use valid JSON formats for value
+The order must match the order of keys in `--memo-key`.

 ## --name

 Specify the name of a [Signal](/workflows#signal).

+Alias: `-n`

-## --data
+## --namespace-data

 Specify data for a [Namespace](/namespaces#) in the form of key-value pairs (such as `k1:v1,k2:v2,k3:v3`).

+Alias `--nd`

 ## --namespace